gamazonlab/DeepRegionalAnalysis/README.md

 --n_controls=2205

 #options
-eqtl_path  Data frame contains eqtl effect and the effect of gene on trait (estimated from MR).
+eqtl_path  Data frame contains eqtl effect and the effect of gene on trait.
 See the example file (df.txt) for the format.
+In the example file, "alpha" and "alpha_se" were the estimated effect size and its se of the effect of gene on trait (estimated from MR), respectively.
 genotype_path: Genotype in dosage.
 See the example file (genotype.txt) for the format.
 res_path: Path for the results.
 start_pos: start position for the segment.